Jordan Galland

-Jordan Galland (born 1980) is an American filmmaker and musician based in New York City, and operates Slush Puppy Music, a record label, as well as his own film production company, Ravenous Films.
+Jordan Galland (born 1980) is an American filmmaker and musician based in New York City.

 Early life

 Born in Farmington, Connecticut, Galland was raised in New York City and graduated in 2002 from New York University, where he studied film, animation and mythology.

 Music career

 At eighteen, Galland formed the rock band Dopo Yume.
 Dopo Yume also played shows with musical group Phantom Planet, both contributed musical selections to the popular show The O.C.
 California, and Dopo Yume's contribution The Secret Show (The Day After Tomorrow).

 A later band, Domino, is signed to Mark Ronson's Allido Records label.
 Additionally, Galland has collaborated with his childhood friend, Sean Lennon, played electric piano on Mark Ronson's album Version and co-wrote tracks on Daniel Merriweather's 2010 Love & War, also released on Allido Records.

 In 2006, Jordan Galland began working on a series of solo material with friends and former band-mates David Muller (formerly of the Fiery Furnaces) and Sam Oates for what would ultimately become his solo-debut, "Airbrush."
 In 2008, Galland and Muller continued to build on the solo-material and co-produced Jordan Galland's sophomore solo release, "Search Party."
 The album was recorded in Hampton Bays, New York, and mixed by Ron Shaffer at Atlantic West Studios in Brooklyn.

 Galland collaborated with Mark Ronson on a video homage to The Legend of Zelda.